shakauthossain/Space-Invaders/README.md

 **Class 04: Adding images of the Player and giving the position of the player**

 First, we have to download a player image then we are going to load the image and give it a position for display in the window.
-For that we are going to use the same library that we have used in icon and background and we are going to define the position together.
+For that, we are going to use the same library that we have used in the icon and background and we are going to define the position together.
 Code:

 	player = pygame.image.load(‘plyaer.png’)
 	playerX= 370
 	playerY= 480

-Now, we are going to make a function for player called player.
+Now, we are going to make a function for the player called player.

 	def player(x, y):
     	screen.blit(playerIMG, (x,y))